JeffersonLab/swcarpentry-jlab-singularity/_episodes/03-docker-containers.md

 - "Map the ecosystem of services that can take advantage of docker containers."
 keypoints:
 - "Docker containers can be used on the widest array of platforms."
-- "Dockerfiles are recipes for docker containers."
-- "By storing Dockerfiles in a GitHub repository we gain version both tracking and cloud building."
 ---

 Up to this point we have exclusively talked about singularity as our interface